-- 1. Data Collection Capturing and gathering all data necessary to complete the processing of transactions - 2.
-Data Editing An important step in processing transaction data is to check data for validity and completeness to detect any problems. - 3.
-Data Correction It is not enough simply to reject invalid data.
-The system should also provide error messages that alert those responsible for editing the data. - 4.
-Data Processing Another major activity of a TPS is data processing, performing calculations and other data transformations related to business transactions - 5.
-Data Storage Data storage involves updating one or more databases with new transactions. - 6.
-Document Production and Reports Document production involves generating output records, documents, and reports
+- Data Collection Capturing and gathering all data necessary to complete the processing of transactions is called data collection - Data Editing An important step in processing transaction data is to check data for validity and completeness to detect any problems, a task called data editing - Data Correction It is not enough simply to reject invalid data.
+The system should also provide error messages that alert those responsible for editing the data. - Data Processing Another major activity of a TPS is data processing, performing calculations and other data transformations related to business transactions - Data Storage Data storage involves updating one or more databases with new transactions. - Document Production and Reports Document production involves generating output records, documents, and reports